Influence Of Secondary And Micronutrients On Yield Of Sugarcane

 Yadav, D. V. and Dey, P. (1998) Integrated nutrient management based on system approach.
 Sugar Crops Newsletter 8 (1):2-3

 Use of leaf nutrient analysis in combination with visual evaluation of malnutrition symptoms can complement a grower’s soil testing program and add additional information that will improve nutrient management decisions. .
 It is also used to help diagnose a nutritional problem in a particular field or localized area of a field where poor growth or other symptoms have been observed.
-Although specific fertilizer recommendations are not provided for a given leaf nutrient analysis, deficiencies or imbalances indicate where additions or changes in the fertility program are needed.
-Leaf analysis and knowledge of visual symptoms can be used along with soil-test values and fertilizer and crop records to make improved decisions regarding fertilization.
+Although specific fertiliser recommendations are not provided for a given leaf nutrient analysis, deficiencies or imbalances indicate where additions or changes in the fertility program are needed.
+Leaf analysis and knowledge of visual symptoms can be used along with soil-test values and fertiliser and crop records to make improved decisions regarding fertilization.

 There is always need to develop suitable protocols for use,

 Accelerated depletion of micronutrients from soil reserve due to enhanced food production accentuated the micronutrients deficiencies which brought sharp reduction in productivity, crop quality as well as animal and human health.
 Such importance of Micronutrients in agriculture necessitates strengthening programs by developing best management options for different farming systems to recognize the nutritional security and environmental quality along with enhanced productivity and input use efficiency